Lion Feuchtwanger: Jud Süß

 Feuchtwanger was already well known throughout Germany in 1925, when his first popular novel, Jud Süß (Jew Suss), appeared.
 The story of Joseph Süß Oppenheimer had been the subject of a number of literary and dramatic treatments over the course of the past century, the earliest Wilhelm Hauff's 1827 novella.
 The most successful literary adaptation was Feuchtwanger's 1925 novel, based on a play he had written in 1916 but then withdrawn.
 Feuchtwanger intended his portrayal of Süß not as an antisemitic slur but as a study of the tragedy caused by the human weaknesses of greed, pride, and ambition.

 The novel was rejected by the major publishing houses and then was reluctantly taken on by a small publishing house.
 However, the novel was so well received that it went through five printings of 39,000 copies within a year as well as being translated into 17 languages by 1931.
 The novel's success established Feuchtwanger as a major German author as well as giving him a royalty stream that afforded him a measure of financial independence for the rest of his life.

 His drama and his hugely successful novel were adapted for the cinema screen initially in a sympathetic version produced at Denham Studios in Great Britain in 1934 under the direction of fellow German expatriate Lothar Mendes with one of Germany's greatest actors, also a refugee from Nazi persecution, Conrad Veidt: Jew Süss.

-The NSDAP party in Germany then made their own anti-Semitic version under the very same title, to undercut the British film.
+The NSDAP party in Germany then made their own antisemitic version under the very same title, to undercut the British film.
 The Nazi film industry version was made under the direction of Veit Harlan: Jud Süß (1940).
-Unlike the British version, the anti-Semitic film, released in 1940, portrays Oppenheimer as an evil character.
+Unlike the British version, the antisemitic film, released in 1940, portrays Oppenheimer as an evil character.